The Weapon of Night

-The Weapon of Night is the nineteenth novel in the long-running Nick Carter-Killmaster series of spy novels.
+The Weapon of Night is the 19th novel in the long-running Nick Carter-Killmaster series of spy novels.
 Carter is a US secret agent, code-named N-3, with the rank of Killmaster.
 He works for AXE – a secret arm of the US intelligence services.

 Publishing history

 The book was first published in 1967 (Number A215F) by Award Books part of the Beacon-Signal division of Universal Publishing and Distributing Corporation (New York, USA), part of the Conde Nast Publications Inc. The novel was written by Valerie Moolman.
 Copyright was registered on 30 January 1967.

 Plot summary

 The story is set in November 1966.
 A series of unexplained power outages and air and water pollution incidents affect many parts of the United States.
 Witnesses also report seeing unidentified lights in the sky.

 AXE agent Nick Carter is contacted by Hakim Sadek – his collaborator on a previous mission (described in Safari for Spies) - reports that a German surgeon has performed cosmetic surgery on 9 individuals for no purpose other than to alter their normal appearance.
 Carter learns that Valentina Sichikova – his collaborator on a previous mission (described in The 13th Spy) is visiting the United States to inspect the West Valley Reprocessing Plant, which was close to the origin of the Northeast blackout of 1965 and to follow up the disappearance from Moscow of nine Chinese scientists.

 Carter, Valentina and Julia Baron (Carter's collaborator on several earlier missions Run, Spy, Run, The China Doll, Fraulein Spy, Danger Key) visit the West Valley Reprocessing Plant and are given a guided tour by the plant's senior management.
 During the tour, Valentina recognizes one of the plant's staff.
 Before she can inform Carter everyone is knocked out by an invisible gas.
 When they awake Valentina is missing – apparently kidnapped and flown from the roof of the building in one of the plant's helicopters.
 Carter is suspicious and retraces the groups' movements before the gassing.
 He suspects that one of the plant's senior management, identified by Valentina, is an accomplice of the kidnapper and still in the building.

 Carter visits the power generating room and breaks in.
 Searching the room carefully, Carter discovers a secret entrance leading to a small underground chamber.
 Carter finds Valentina.
 A large quantity of uranium and plutonium are missing.

 Carter, Valentina and Julia return to Washington, D.C.
 Evidence points to Judas as the master mind.
 Judas is the cover name of Martin Bormann, now a terrorist and master spy with whom Carter has fought several times previously (see Run, Spy, Run; The China Doll; Fraulein Spy, Web of Spies, Danger Key).